 The Early Identification Program (EIP) aims to provide first generation students with the tools and support needed to become college ready by accepting nominations of seventh grade students who are prospective first-generation college students, and who demonstrate the ability to maintain a minimum GPA of 3.2.
-Students located at Glasgow, Holmes, Jackson, Lanier, Poe, Sandburg, or Whitman Middle Schools may be nominated by a teacher, coach, or mentor.
-Additional information about EIP is available online and on George Mason University's Early Identification Program Page.
+Students at these schools may be nominated by a teacher, coach, or mentor:

 GMU Contact: 703-993-3120